-Continuous Delivery (CD) /Continuous Integration (CI)These days, CI/CD now is essential for achieving smooth stream of release cycles for developers.
+Continuous Delivery (CD) /Continuous Integration (CI)These days, CI/CD now is essential for achieving a smooth stream of release cycles for developers.
 An infrastructure to deploy and test the applications is no big deal as architects are using virtualized infrastructure along with automation tools, which automate application delivery and container management.

-Using vRA with JenkinsOne of the big advantages of Jenkins is that a variety of plugins are available to integrate it with third party tools like JBoss, Apache Tomcat, Pivotal Cloud Foundry, Email Configurators etc. The software helps developers to find and solve defects in a code base rapidly by automating testing of their builds.
+Using vRA with JenkinsOne of the big advantages of Jenkins is that a variety of plugins are available to integrate it with third-party tools like JBoss, Apache Tomcat, Pivotal Cloud Foundry, Email Configurators, etc. The software helps developers to find and solve defects in a code base rapidly by automating testing of their builds.

-What we can achieve with Jenkins and vRA is minimum divergence between the application deployments and blueprints provisions through vRA.
+What we can achieve with Jenkins and vRA is a minimum divergence between the application deployments and blueprints provisions through vRA.
 We can use the vRealize Automation Jenkins plugin, which enables Jenkins to provision vRealize Automation 7 Blueprints and deploy builds over it.

-Using this solution, developers will just have to make changes in their source code and push it to configured SCM tool like GIT, and the latter parts like, generating build, deployment, testing will be carried out by the Jenkins and vRA as a resource provisioning backend for providing the VM and underlying runtime environment for application.
+Using this solution, developers will just have to make changes in their source code and push it to configured SCM tool like GIT, and the latter parts like generating build, deployment, testing will be carried out by the Jenkins and vRA as a resource provisioning backend for providing the VM and underlying runtime environment for the application.